ZhaozhiQIAN/Compartmental-GP-NeurIPS-2020/README.md

 ## Usage

+This repository is around 450MB in size.
+Please ensure you have a stable internet connection and enough disk space before cloning.

 To run the code locally, make sure to first install the required python packages specified in `requirements.txt`.

 The `run.sh` file contains commands to reproduce the tables and figures in the paper (Note it may take 2-3 days to run the entire study on a standard desktop).